omegaup/omegaup/frontend/server/src/Controllers/README.md

 ### Description

-- Parses and validates a filter string to be used for event notification
+Parses and validates a filter string to be used for event notification filtering.

-- filtering.
--
-- The Request must have a 'filter' key with comma-delimited URI paths
-- representing the resources the caller is interested in receiving events
-- for.
-If the caller has enough privileges to receive notifications for
-- ALL the requested filters, the request will return successfully,
-- otherwise an exception will be thrown.
+The Request must have a 'filter' key with comma-delimited URI paths representing the resources the caller is interested in receiving events for.
+If the caller has enough privileges to receive notifications for ALL the requested filters, the request will return successfully, otherwise an exception will be thrown.

--
-- This API does not need authentication to be used.
-This allows to track
-- contest updates with an access token.
+This API does not need authentication to be used.
+This allows to track contest updates with an access token.
--

-s

 ### Parameters